Skip to content

 ¾ acre$650–$800

-Here’s how much you should charge for individual spring cleanup services, including removal of debris like leaves and grass clippings:
+Here’s how much you should charge for individual spring cleanup services, including leaf removal and debris or grass clippings:

 Service NamePrice Range